top of page

 • Racing thoughts and mental fatigue

-• Difficulty relaxing even when things are going well.
-To others, they may look calm and capable—but underneath, they’re overwhelmed.
+To others, they may appear calm and capable, but internally, they’re overwhelmed.

-Because they appear “high-functioning,” many smart adults with ADHD are misdiagnosed—or never diagnosed at all.
-They may be labeled with:
+5. Frequent Misdiagnosis: Because they seem “high-functioning,” many intelligent adults with ADHD are misdiagnosed, or never diagnosed at all.
+They may instead be labeled with:

 • Anxiety